-The residents of Quebec are eligible to receive the Quebec Pension Plan (QPP) payments instead of the CPP.
+You can use WOWA’s CPP calculator to approximate the monthly CPP benefit you would receive.
+Residents of Quebec are eligible to receive Quebec Pension Plan (QPP) payments instead of the CPP.

 Old Age Security is a monthly benefit available to seniors who are 65 years or older.
 In most cases, you get enrolled automatically; however, in some cases, you may need to submit an application at Service Canada.
 Similar to CPP, you can choose to defer the payments and receive a higher pension amount for each month that you defer till the age of 75.

 The payment amount depends on your income and the duration that you have lived in Canada or a country with a social security arrangement with Canada after turning 18.